mehulagg/gitlab_test/doc/administration/pages/index.md

 1. Create an [NFS share](../high_availability/nfs_host_client_setup.md) on the new server and configure this share to allow access from your main **GitLab server**.
-For this example, we use the default GitLab Pages folder `/var/opt/gitlab/gitlab-rails/shared/pages` as the shared folder on the new server and we will mount it to `/mnt/pages` on the **GitLab server**.
+For this example, we use the default GitLab Pages folder `/var/opt/gitlab/gitlab-rails/shared/pages` as the shared folder on the new server and we mount it to `/mnt/pages` on the **GitLab server**.

 1. On the **Pages server**, install Omnibus GitLab and modify `/etc/gitlab/gitlab.rb`